-Dr. Ortiz attended medical school at the University of Pennsylvania School of Medicine which is currently ranked as the #2 medical school in the United States by US News and World Report.
-While in medical school, he was the recipient of the Measy Foundation Scholarship for academic excellence (1998-2002).
+Dr. Ortiz attended medical school at the University of Pennsylvania School of Medicine which is currently the #3 ranked medical school in the United States according to US News & World Report.
+While in medical school, he was the recipient of the Measey Foundation Scholarship for academic excellence (1998-2002).
 As a medical student he focused his clinical research on uncovering potential markers for the early detection of esophageal cancer.

 After completing his internal medicine residency, Robinson Ortiz, M.D. continued on to the University of Illinois at Chicago where he pursued fellowship training in both oncology and hematology.
 During his fellowship his research project regarding head and neck cancer was presented at the 2007 American Society of Clinical Oncology annual meeting.
-He was also recognized as the top performing fellow on the 2007 American Society of Oncology in-service exam.
-After completing his three year fellowship he became board certified in Medical Oncology.
+He was also recognized as the top-performing fellow on the 2007 American Society of Oncology in-service exam.
+After completing his three-year fellowship he became board certified in Medical Oncology.

 Robinson Ortiz, M.D. provides the most advanced oncologic care to each of his patients in a compassionate and caring fashion.
 He has always taken great pride in being a patient-oriented physician.
 For his dedicated work he received the 2008 and 2009 Patient’s Choice Award as a result of exemplary patient feedback.
 He was also recognized in the “Guide to America’s Top Oncologists” 2009 edition and named to Kipling’s Who’s Who of leading business professionals.